 For learning about nature

 “Montessori is all about connecting children to nature,” Motohashi says, so it’s always a good idea to bring the outside world indoors.
 Exploring the life cycles of nature is an important part of educational growth.
-Rather than raise insect colonies in your living room, Motohashi recommends looking for some beautifully made games that showcase how nature works — like the metamorphosis from larva to butterfly seen in this layered puzzle.
-It combines pre-K entomology with the hand-eye coordination and hands-on application of puzzle work.
+Rather than raising insect colonies in your living room, Motohashi recommends looking for some beautifully made games that showcase how nature works.
+Motohashi, Poole, and Nichole Holtvluwer, a Montessori toddler specialist and owner of Radicle Beginnings, a resource for Montessori parents and teachers, all recommend puzzles depicting nature for toddler-aged children and up.
+Puzzles, like this one of a fish, combine pre-K entomology with hand-eye coordination.
+This company makes similar puzzles featuring insects, chickens, and poppy blossoms.